HackerM00n/macos_video_background_remover/README.md

 3. **Follow the Prompts**: The Terminal will automatically open, and you'll be prompted to:
     - **Manually Remove Backgrounds from a Sequence of Images**: The folder containing the image sequence will automatically open.
 Select all images and use "Quick Actions > Remove Background".
     - **Wait for PNG Files**: Please wait until the .png files appear before proceeding.
-    - **Enter the Postfix**: You will be asked to enter the postfix used in the PNG filenames (e.g., "Background Removed").
-This may vary depending on your macOS language setting.
     - **Delete Images**: After the script has successfully created the video, you'll have the option to delete the generated image sequence if you want.